Skip to content

 Episode 11: Filling the Void – Giving Structure and Finish to Joel Gott’s 815 Cabernet Sauvignon

-Welcome to the eleventh installment of our series exploring the intersection of winemaking, sensory science, and the transformative power of enhancement.
+Welcome to the eleventh installment of our series exploring the intersection of winemaking, sensory science, and quality enhancement.
 In this episode, we turn our attention to a modern icon of American wine: the Joel Gott 815 Cabernet Sauvignon.

 In this episode, we will introduce ADVINTAGE® Red to demonstrate how it can fill this structural void, building the mid-palate and extending the finish to transform a good wine into a truly great one.